-Visitors can make a combination of various yogurts of their choice and enjoy.
+Visitors can make a combination of various yogurts of their choice and enjoy them.

-The list is long and one can make choices from uncountable flavors like Vanilla, Butter Brickle, Georgia Peach, Banana flavors to name a few.
+The list is long, and one can make choices from uncountable flavors like Vanilla, Butter Brickle, Georgia Peach, and Banana flavors, to name a few.

-There are 9 special flavors with low-fat combinations.
+There are nine unique flavors with low-fat combinations.